fusionfabric/ffdc-sample-retail-webapp/README.md

 | `ROOT_URL`                | `$HOST` or `http://localhost:${PORT}`       |

 ## License
-These sample applications are released under the Apache 2.0 License.
+These sample applications are released under the MIT License.
 See [LICENSE](./LICENSE) for details.